"He works very hard and can score from almost anywhere on the court," said Hart. "I think he'll be a fine addition to a division one program."

 What he showed us was the ability to knock down long range jumpers, deflating a zone or trapping type of defense.
 As he continues to feel more comfortable shooting off his dribble, Stan is a player likely to make an impact somewhere on the division one college basketball level if he can improve this area.

-Stan is considered a hard worker who competes on each possession on both ends of the court.
-Plays just as hard in practice, giving coaches the impression that he'll improve week to week.
 Wier averaged double figures this season for his high school.
 Stan can knock down the long range jumpers, opening up the inside game for the big men in the paint.
-The summer is a time to make improvements in creating his shot, taking a few bounces with the basketball and then scoring.

 WHAT JIM HART SAYS ABOUT WIER'S RECRUITING INTEREST:

-According to Hart, low to mid level programs have been following Wier's progress while Colgate has an offer on the table.
-Hart believes more interest and offers are on the way.
+According to Hart, low to mid level programs have expressed early interest.
+Colgate has a scholarship offer on the table.